-That said, we will attempt a live-stream service on Wednesday, March 25th @ 6:30 p.m. through Facebook Live.
-We will also provide a live-streamed service on Sunday, March 29th at 9:30 a.m.
+We will continue live to live-stream worship services during this time through Facebook Live.
 Links to recorded versions of the service will be provided to those on our community email list, and will also be available in the “BLOG” section of this website.

-Things are constantly changing so continue to tune in for announcements here on the website and Facebook page.
+Things are constantly changing so continue to tune in for announcements here on the website, via email, and on our Facebook page.

 All the while, dear friends, remember the God who holds each of you and offers these words: